Oddly Psychology Content Index

 Burnout Syndrome Test

 How tired is your mind right now?
-Precisely diagnose emotional exhaustion and reduced sense of accomplishment with 20 questions.
-(For Entertainment)
+Explore signs of emotional exhaustion and reduced sense of accomplishment with 20 self-reflection questions.
+For educational use only.

 20